c-cube/frog-utils/README.md

 This works by connecting to a daemon on a given port, starting it if required.
 The daemon will stop if its queue is empty.

-`froglock -status` can be used to display the current queue of tasks (including the one that owns the lock).
+`froglock status` can be used to display the current queue of tasks (including the one that owns the lock).
 It prints nothing if no task is launched.

 There is one "lock" per TCP port on the machine (although only ports > 1024 should be used, otherwise only root will be able to use `froglock`).
-The port can be changed with `-port <n>`.
+The port can be changed with `--port <n>`.

 ### Frogmap